nicolameneghini/AlgorithmicDesign/README.md

 # Homework for the course Algorithm Design.

-C implememntation of some famous and useful algorithms data structures
+C implememntation of some famous and useful algorithms and data structures